iam-benjamen/my-blog-entries/cl94rhwgm000a09lc6dqxg5k3.md

 4.  **Imagery** - It is said that a picture holds a thousand words, *"translating abstract concepts to vivid pictures or spatial maps"* is a great strategy for retaining information long-term.

-#### INTUITION (*Dig Deep Before Building Up*)
+#### Intuition - Dig Deep Before Building up

 Have you ever marveled at how fast an expert thinks and solves seemingly difficult problems at a glance?
 How a chess grandmaster can see impossible moves many steps ahead of their opponents or how a senior software engineer can pinpoint and fix complex bugs in no time?
 The power of Intuition is incredible.

 Intuition is instinctive knowing, knowing without the use of rational processes.
 Richard Feynman was a man known for his jaw-dropping intuitive prowess.
 He was known as a human calculator as he could give answers to random difficult math problems such as “e to the power of 3.3" faster than the calculator.
 He was also notorious for cracking encoded safes and fixing dead electronics.

 But inside the mind of those regarded as geniuses, research has shown replicable processes, proof that intuition can be developed.
-Experts excel because they have amassed a large bank of information and patterns from real experience. *S*imply spending a lot of time studying something isn't enough to create a deep intuition*,* Memorizing code or solutions to problems does not develop intuition.
+Experts excel because they have amassed a large bank of information and patterns from real experience. *S*imply spending a lot of time studying something isn't enough to create a deep intuition\*,\* Memorizing code or solutions to problems does not develop intuition.

 Understanding concepts must be deep to develop intuition in the long term.
 Digging deep to actually understand how things work is very important for learners who want to become experts in the subject being studied.
 Every complex concept is built from basic principles and understanding them sometimes requires breaking them down into these fundamental principles and then building them up.
 Some tips.